-Financial Accounting Standards Board ASC 820, Fair Value Measurements and Disclosures establish a framework for measuring fair value.
+Financial Accounting Standards Board ASC 820, Fair Value Measurement Topic, establishes a framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurement) and the lowest priority to unobservable inputs (level 3 measurements).